 F. Repurchase Agreements with a final termination date not exceeding 360 days from the date of trade settlement collateralized solely by United States Treasury, federal agency, or United States government sponsored enterprises permitted by this Statement of Investment Policy.
 The purchased securities (the "collateral") shall have a minimum market value of 102% of the dollar value of the funds invested.
 The market value of the collateral securities shall be marked-to-the-market daily and the value shall be adjusted no less frequently than weekly.
-No substitution of collateral securing repurchase agreements must be delivered to the City's custodian bank or handled under a tri-party repurchase agreement.
+No substitution of collateral shall be allowed without the prior approval of the Finance Director.
+All collateral securing repurchase agreements must be delivered to the City's custodian bank or handled under a tri-party repurchase agreement.
 The City or its trustee shall have a perfected first security interest under the Uniform Commercial Code in all securities subject to repurchase agreement.